tanmaylokhande0307/designPatterns/BehaviouralPatterns/Visitor/Readme.md

 and you want to avoid "polluting" their classes with these operations
 * the classes defining the object structure rarely change, but you often want to define new operations over the structure

+###
+ Uses double dispatch technique

+ The operation that gets executed depends on the request types of two receivers: the visitor and the element